Yood Tet of Kislev - יט כסלו starts Evening of December 14 2011.

 Rabbi Chaim of Antineya, the Tal Chaim (1931)

-Tonight is the Second Candle of Chanuka.
+Tonight is the Second Candle of Chanukah.
 It is actually the Light of Yesod and the Vessel of Chesed.

 Rabbi Yosef ben Rabbi Ahron Perlow of Koidenov (1915) Descendant, ben acher ben from the Lechovitcher.